knotking/APIDesigner-AI/README.md

 *   **Messaging Simulator**:
     *   Test conversational endpoints (chatbots) in a familiar chat interface.
     *   Auto-detects input/output fields for seamless testing.
+*   **Mock Data Explorer**:
+    *   Instantly preview realistic JSON response data for any endpoint.
+    *   Browse endpoints and regenerate diverse sample data with a single click—no configuration required.
 *   **Agent Tester**:
     *   Natural Language Interface to interact with your API (e.g., "Create a user named Alice").